qstainless/TextAnalyzerClient/README.md

 To install the program, simply clone the repo, open it in your favorite IDE, and run it.
 Make sure that Java JDK 8 and JavaFX 8 are installed in your system.

 ## Known Issues
-Client submits URL to process in a loop, without requiring the user to click the 'Analyze!' button.
-Also, once the client receives the word/frequency pairs from the server, it does not populate the TableView.
+~~Client submits URL to process in a loop, without requiring the user to click the 'Analyze!' button.~~ ~~Also,~~ Once the client receives the word/frequency pairs from the server, it does not display the total counts in the messageLabel ~~populate the TableView~~.

+Working on client and server side error handling of invalid URLs and "exit" request.

 ## Todo
 Fix known issues.